-LOCATION: Approximately 2,225 hectares (5,500 acres) in Lander County, Nevada, within the Battle Mountain Trend, which hosts a series of gold mines (Marigold, Lone Tree, Fortitude, Phoenix, Twin Creeks, Midas, Trenton Canyon) with resources or past production collectively totaling more than 25 million ounces of gold.
+LOCATION: Approximately 2,225 hectares (5,500 acres) in Lander County, Nevada, within the Battle Mountain Trend, which hosts a series of gold mines (Marigold, Lone Tree, Fortitude, Phoenix, Twin Creeks, Midas, Trenton Canyon) with resources or past production collectively exceeding more than 25 million ounces of gold.

-The results of previous, recent and ongoing exploration programs will be used to generate an initial NI 43-101 compliant resource estimate for the Lewis Property.
+The results of previous, recent and ongoing exploration programs will be used to generate an initial NI 43-101 compliant resource estimate for the Lewis property.

 The 2008 drilling program also encountered significantly higher silver values.
 As an example, Hole MAD-145 intersected 1.21 g/t gold and 458 g/t silver over 6 meters, for a calculated equivalent of 7.17 g/t gold (at US$9 per ounce silver and US$900 per ounce gold) over the interval.
 These results suggest an apparent mineral zonation on the property, with silver values increasing to the north and west.

 Results from the 2008 drilling program compare favorably with previously reported styles and grades of mineralization, including high-grade gold structural intersections, steeply west-dipping, mineralized zones and gently west-dipping, lower-grade mineralization hosted by reactive Antler Sequence stratigraphic units.
 The majority of the 2008 drill-holes intersected zones of gently-dipping, lower-grade mineralization.